itrobertson/ShatteredGlass/README.md

-# ShatteredGlass
+# Project: ShatteredGlass
-Project Shattered Glass: Generative Evolutionary Swarm Agents.
+Shattered Glass: Generative Evolutionary Swarm Agents.

 ShatteredGlass provides the capability to discreetly add multivariate differential equations into a single message such as each "pane" of glass AKA layer, represents a set of rules, and/or actions in Discrete Mathematics based upon a provided set of parameters in a matrix transpose.